Starting a Lawsuit: The Complaint and Other Court Documents

 The person being sued through a third-party complaint must file an answer, similar to the one filed after the original complaint.

-Starting a Lawsuit?
+Starting a Lawsuit or Getting Sued?
 Get Legal Help

 If you plan on starting a lawsuit, you should make sure you're positioned to win your case.
 Otherwise, why bother?
 Contact an experienced personal injury attorney who can help you properly -- and effectively -- file the initial complaint and other court documents.